-This example is based on a quarter that has 74 days.
-NUMBER OF DAYS ATTENDED IN THE PERIOD OF ATTENDANCE (ONE QUARTER) REFUND PERCENTAGE Prior to the start of classes - no days attended 100% Prior to or on cancellation date shown on the enrollment agreement 100% 10th day of the quarter 87% 20th day of the quarter 73% 30th day of the quarter 60% 40th day of the quarter 46% 45th day of the quarter 0% NUMBER OF DAYS ATTENDED IN THE PERIOD OF ATTENDANCE (ONE QUARTER) Prior to the start of classes - no days attended Prior to or on cancellation date shown on the enrollment agreement 10th day of the quarter 20th day of the quarter 30th day of the quarter 40th day of the quarter
+NUMBER OF DAYS ATTENDED IN THE PERIOD OF ATTENDANCE (ONE QUARTER) REFUND PERCENTAGE

+Cancellation Prior to the start of classes - no days attended 100%

+Cancellation Prior to or on cancellation date shown on the enrollment agreement 100%

+Withdrawal 10th day of the quarter 87%

+Withdrawal 20th day of the quarter 73%

+Withdrawal 30th day of the quarter 60%

+Withdrawal 40th day of the quarter 46%

+Withdrawal 45th day of the quarter 0%

 The number of days in the quarter is based on, and includes, the first and last dates of each quarter as published in the FIDM college calendar and is the number of days used to determine the 60% point of each quarter in the refund calculation.
 These dates, as shown in the calendar are subject to change.
-The student's agreement with the College specifies the duration of the enrollment period and the number of quarters.
-Arrangements for financial aid or for additional time in which to complete courses do not change the duration for refund purposes.
-Transferred-in units may change the program length, and may reduce the total charges for the enrollment period and any resulting refund.